 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 The guidance affects the accounting for equity investments, financial liabilities under the fair value option and the presentation and disclosure requirements of financial instruments.
 The guidance is effective in the first quarter of fiscal 2019.
 Early adoption is permitted for the accounting guidance on financial liabilities under the fair value option.
-The Company is currently evaluating the impact of the new guidance on its consolidated financial statements.
+There was no impact as a result of adopting this ASU on the financial statements and related disclosures.